vergoh/vnstat/INSTALL_BSD.md

 This step isn't mandatory for using vnStat.

-The source package includes a test suite for validating many of the functionalities provided by the executables.
+The source package includes a test suite for validating many of the functionalities provided and used by the executables.
 The test suite requires the Check unit testing framework ( https://libcheck.github.io/check/ ) to be installed and available (usually `devel/check` in ports).
 The configure script also assumes that the `pkg-config` command is installed.
 That command is usually part of the `devel/pkgconf` package.
-After the configure script has been executed the test suite can be executed with:
+After the `./configure` script has been executed the test suite can be executed with:

     make check